akirak/electric-todomvc/README.md

 ## Quick start with Nix

-This repository contains a `flake.nix` for quickly starting a demo.
+This repository contains a `flake.nix` for quickly starting a local environment.
 You will require the following dependencies:

 - Nix (with flakes enabled)